31 YEAR HISTORY

 Regal Springs was founded in 1988 in Central Java.
-Thirty years later, did you know the following about Regal Springs?
+More than thirty years later, did you know the following about Regal Springs?

 The world’s largest integrated Tilapia producer